Program Overview

 - What is the Grant Writing Academy?

-A 3-month, cohort-based training program (March–May 2026) for staff who are often tasked with grant writing without formal training.
+A six-week, cohort-based training program (April–May 2026) for staff who are often tasked with grant writing without formal training.
 The program leverages Dignity-Driven Development™ principles, emphasizing asset-framing, narrative justice, and sustainable fundraising.

 - Who is the program designed for?